eatontarbell/Latin-101/hw8.md

-Homework 8 was cancelled/postponed.
-This File is just a placeholder until something is given.
+Homework 8 is to be completed in class on 10/28.
+The file is just a placeholder.